mortonalban0/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, it emphasizes the importance of writing clean, readable, and maintainable code.
 Always strive to reduce complexity by breaking down problems into smaller, manageable parts, and avoid over-engineering solutions.
 Remember that code should be written for humans to read first and machines second."

 "Also remember: 'Premature optimization is the root of all evil.' – Donald Knuth.
 Focus on making your code correct and clear before optimizing its performance.
 Most often, clarity and simplicity lead to better long-term performance and maintainability."

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clean, readable, and maintainable code that solves the problem at hand with minimal complexity.
+Remember, you're not just writing code for computers but also for fellow humans who will read, debug, and modify it in the future."

+This principle reminds us that while we may be tempted to create intricate or convoluted solutions, a truly skilled programmer is one who can solve complex problems with simple, elegant code.
+It highlights the importance of clarity, conciseness, and scalability in programming, advocating for designs and architectures that are easy to understand and work with.